ankushduacodes/link-scraper/README.md

 # link-scraper
-scraps links off a website
+scraps all the links off a website